jsk245/rl_snake/README.md

 - I didn't use a set number of episodes since I just let my model train until I hit Colab runtime limits
 - I used the Adam optimizer
 - I used a discount factor of .99

+## Training Notes
+I would try using a higher learning rate in the future because this model took a lot longer to train than I initially thought.
+Additionally, I think adjusting the reward policy would probably help the snake learn the endgame better.
+For my results below, I initially made the fruit add 3 extra blocks to the snake instead of one, so that is why the snake sometimes avoids taking a fruit that it should be easy to get.
+Furthermore, this means I essentially trained on a different version of snake for half the time, which is why the results aren't as polished.
+I am currently in the process of retraining the model for better results.

 ## Results
 Here is about 30-60 seconds of footage from an untrained model (top), a partially trained model (middle), and my fully trained model (bottom).
 One thing that's particularly